Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 Occasionally, some channels may provide poor quality signals due to various reasons, such as poor contact with the scalp or hardware problems.
 In such cases, we can interpolate these bad channels using the signals from the surrounding good channels.

-<span style="color:#1496BB">Question: What are some potential causes of 'bad' channels in EEG data?
-How does the interpolation of bad channels help in EEG data analysis?</span>
+>Question: What are some potential causes of 'bad' channels in EEG data?
+How does the interpolation of bad channels help in EEG data analysis?

 ```python